CleverCloud/documentation/content/doc/find-help/troubleshooting.md

 Moderation means your account is not accessible anymore.
 You might have broken some important rules of Clever Cloud's General Terms of Use.

-You are not allowed to create apps and addons, and run your current apps.
+You are not allowed to create apps and add-ons, and run your current apps.

 {{% /details %}}